What Causes Tooth Sensitivity?

 Why Tooth Sensitivity Varies During the Day

 Many people notice their teeth feel more sensitive at certain times, especially in the morning.
 This happens because saliva production slows down overnight, leaving teeth with less natural protection.
-Additionally, gum tissue swells slightly during sleep, which can expose more of the tooth’s root surface.
-Caffeine is a diuretic that can reduce saliva production, resulting in a dry mouth.
-This lack of saliva exacerbates sensitivity, particularly when consuming acidic beverages like coffee.
+Gum tissue swells slightly during sleep, which can expose more of the tooth’s root surface.
+Caffeine can reduce saliva production, resulting in a dry mouth.
+This lack of saliva exacerbates sensitivity, particularly when consuming acidic beverages.

 As the day continues and saliva flow increases, teeth become less sensitive.
-Some people drink coffee throughout the day to maintain energy, which can affect sensitivity levels depending on when and how often they consume it.
 This explains why that first cup of coffee in the morning often causes the most discomfort.
-To minimize sensitivity, waiting an hour after waking before drinking coffee can help.
-Additionally, using sensitive toothpaste before bed can help strengthen enamel overnight.

 Lower-Acid Coffee Alternatives for Sensitive Teeth